 This format has a number of advantages over existing solutions.
-First, established VCF parsing libraries (HTSLIB 20 & HTSJDK 20) provide robust methods for handling complex variation such as multiallelic (multiple alternative alleles at a single locus) and insertion-deletion variants which are often discarded during analyses.
-Second, several libraries and tools provide format validation ensuring field values are of the appropriate data type and without missing entries unless explicitly permitted.
-These features reduce parsing errors and prevent unexpected program operation.
-Third, VCF file headers support embedding custom study/variant/trait-level metadata including data annotation source and version.
-Fourth, the VCF format is well established and supported by existing tools providing a range of analytical functions.
-Finally, a VCF file can store individual or multiple traits (in one or more sample columns) in a single file which is beneficial for the distribution of GWAS datasets where genotypes of each sample/individual have been tested for association with multiple traits (e.g., eQTL datasets).
+First, the VCF provides consistent and robust approaches to storing genetic variants, annotations and metadata.
+Furthermore, variable type and number requirements reduce parsing errors and missing data and prevent unexpected program operation.
+Second, the VCF is well established and supported by existing tools providing a range of functions for querying, annotating, transforming and analysing genetic data.
+Third, the GWAS-VCF file header stores comprehensive metadata about the GWAS.
+Fourth, a GWAS-VCF file can store individual or multiple traits (in one or more sample columns) in a single file which is beneficial for the distribution of GWAS datasets where genotypes of each sample/individual have been tested for association with multiple traits (e.g., eQTL datasets).

-Simulations of query performance demonstrate compressed GWAS-VCF is substantially quicker than unindexed and uncompressed flat files for querying by genomic position.
-On average GWAS-VCF was 16x faster to extract a single variant using chromosome position (0.08 seconds [95% CI 0.08, 0.08]) than unindexed TSV?
-(1.29 seconds [95% CI 1.29, 1.30]) and 9x quicker using the dbSNP identifier (0.09 seconds [95% CI 0.09, 0.09] vs 0.81 seconds [95% 0.80, 0.82]).
+Simulations of query performance demonstrate compressed GWAS-VCF is substantially quicker than unindexed and uncompressed TSV format for querying by genomic position.
+On average GWAS-VCF was 16x faster to extract a single variant using chromosome position (mean query duration in GWAS-VCF 0.08 seconds [95% CI 0.08, 0.08]) vs mean query duration in TSV 1.29 seconds [95% CI 1.29, 1.30]) and 9x quicker using the rsid (0.09 seconds [95% CI 0.09, 0.09] vs 0.81 seconds [95% 0.80, 0.82]).
 Using a 1Mb window of variants GWAS-VCF was 46x quicker (0.11 seconds [95% CI 0.11, 0.11] vs 5.02 seconds [95% CI 4.99, 5.04]).
-Although querying on association P value was faster using unindexed text (7.18 seconds [95% CI 7.09, 7.26] vs 18.04 seconds [95% CI 17.92, 18.16]) GWAS-VCF could be improved by using variant flags (i.e. in the INFO field) to highlight records below prespecified thresholds if the exact value is unimportant.
+Although querying on association P value was faster using TSV (mean query duration in TSV 7.18 seconds [95% CI 7.09, 7.26] vs mean query duration in GWAS-VCF 18.04 seconds [95% CI 17.92, 18.16]) GWAS-VCF could be improved by using variant flags (i.e. in the INFO field) to highlight records below prespecified thresholds if the exact value is unimportant.
 For example, all variants below genome-wide significance (P < 5e-8) or a more relaxed threshold (e.g. P < 5e-5).
-Alternatively, GWAS-VCF files could be read entirely into memory (if possible) or loaded into a dedicated database as a file (e.g., SeqArray GDS) or online (e.g., GenomicsDB 22) which might offer better query performance.

 To automate the conversion of existing summary statistics files to the GWAS-VCF format, we developed open-source Python3 software (Gwas2VCF; Table 2).
 The application reads in metadata and variant-trait association data using a user-defined schema.
 During processing, variants are harmonised using a supplied reference genome file to ensure the non-effect allele matches the reference sequence enabling consistent directionality of allelic effects across studies.
 Insertion-deletion variants are left-aligned and trimmed for consistent representation.
-Finally, the VCF is indexed using tabix 20 and rsidx 22 which enable rapid queries by genomic position and variant identifier, respectively.
+Finally, the VCF is indexed using tabix 20 and rsidx 22 which enable rapid queries by genomic position and rsid , respectively.
 We have developed a freely available web application providing a user-friendly interface for this implementation and encourage other centres to deploy their own instance (Table 2).